Prehistory of Siberia: Paleolithic

-Late Paleolithic southern Siberians appear to be related to paleolithic Europeans and the paleolithic Jōmon people of Japan.
-Various scholars point out similarities between the Jōmon and paleolithic and Bronze Age Siberians.
-A genetic analyses of HLA I and HLA II genes as well as HLA-A, -B, and -DRB1 gene frequencies links the Ainu people and some Indigenous peoples of the Americas, especially populations on the Pacific Northwest Coast such as Tlingit, to paleolithic southern Siberians.
+Late Paleolithic southern Siberians appear to be related to Paleolithic Europeans and the Paleolithic Jōmon people of Japan.
+Various scholars point out similarities between the Jōmon and Paleolithic and Bronze Age Siberians.
+A genetic analyses of HLA I and HLA II genes as well as HLA-A, -B, and -DRB1 gene frequencies links the Ainu people and some Indigenous peoples of the Americas, especially populations on the Pacific Northwest Coast such as Tlingit, to Paleolithic southern Siberians.

-Neolithic (until c.
+Mesolithic to Neolithic (until c.
 2400 BC)

 Finds from the Lower Paleolithic appear to be attested between east Kazakhstan and Altai.
 The burial of a Neanderthal child found in 1938 shows similarities with the Mousterian of Iraq and Iran.
-In the Upper Palaeolithic, by contrast, most remains are found in the Urals, where, among other things, rock carvings depicting mammoths are found, in Altai, on the upper Yenissei, west of Lake Baikal and around 25,000 on the shore of the Laptev Sea, north of the arctic circle.
+In the Upper Palaeolithic, by contrast, most remains are found in the Urals, where, among other things, rock carvings depicting mammoths are found, in Altai, on the upper Yenissei, west of Lake Baikal and around 25,000 on the shore of the Laptev Sea, north of the Arctic Circle.
 The remains of huts have been found in the settlement of Mal'ta near Irkutsk.
 Sculptures of animals and women (Venus figurines) recall the European Upper Palaeolithic.
 The Siberian Palaeolithic continues well into the European Mesolithic.
 In the postglacial period, the taiga developed.
 Microliths, which are common elsewhere, have not been found.

 In North Asia, the Neolithic (c.
 5500–3400 BC) is mostly a chronological term, since there is no evidence for agriculture or even pastoralism in Siberia during the central European Neolithic.
-However, the neolithic cultures of North Asia are distinguished from the preceding Mesolithic cultures and far more visible as a result of the introduction of pottery.
+However, the Neolithic cultures of North Asia are distinguished from the preceding Mesolithic cultures and far more visible as a result of the introduction of pottery.

-Southwest Siberia reached a neolithic cultural level during the Chalcolithic, which began here towards the end of the fourth millennium BC, which roughly coincided with the introduction of copper–working.
+Southwest Siberia reached a Neolithic cultural level during the Chalcolithic, which began here towards the end of the fourth millennium BC, which roughly coincided with the introduction of copper–working.
 In the northern and eastern regions, there is no detectable change.